Independent Systems Architect

 Submit a five-line brief

 3. 03Where does it show up?
-Name the teams, roles, systems, or customer touchpoints involved.
+Teams, roles, systems, or touchpoints.

 4. 04What has already been tried?
-List any fixes, workarounds, or decisions already attempted.
+Fixes, workarounds, decisions attempted.

 5. 05What cannot change?
-State the non-negotiables, constraints, or conditions that must still hold.
+Non-negotiables, constraints, conditions that must hold.

 If neither engagement is the right fit, I will say so.